Maps and Landforms for Grade 2

 A map is a picture or model of a place.
 It can show roads, buildings, parks, rivers, and other important features.
 Maps help people find locations and plan routes.

 Students often begin with classroom or neighborhood maps because those places feel familiar.
+A simple map helps children see that a place can be represented from above.

 Use a Compass Rose